sulu/docs/detail-specification/600-global/DET-601-products.md

 ##### Product sets
 The `pr_sets`-table can group some products and offer the entire set for a special price.
 The price is defined by a percental discount, as set can also contain master products being available in different variants and prices, which make the handling quite hard.

+#### SuluProductAdvancedBundle
+The advanced version of the products introduces suppliers.
+The suppliers are represented by the `co_accounts`-table from our ContactBundle.

+The advanced product bundle also defines it's own version of the product in `ap_products`, but does not add any additional fields.
+The `ap_supplier_products`-table adds the link to the suppliers or accounts, and adds some additional informations and/or overrides the information from the original product by the information from the concrete supplier.
+The additional information contains the delivery status of the supplier's product (`ap_product_delivery_status`), the product's status (`ap_product_status_translations`) and some attributes which are only defined by the supplier (`ap_supplier_product_attribues`), whereby the same attributes as in the SuluProductBaseBundle are available.

+The pricing is done in the `ap_supplier_product_prices`, where also a minimum quantity for the price is written, which enables the possibility to model different price ranges.